Loosing touch with reality.

 When our speech arises first from demographic segments, ministry models, discipleship pathways, and best practices, it ceases to be faithful theology and becomes mythology.
 It speaks from a world of our own making, to people we have not received, over neighbors we have not yet known.

 Norvell’s efforts weren’t market research.
 He wasn’t running focus groups.
-It was repentance from the conceptual models that kept him from encounter.
+It was repentance from the conceptual models that kept him in his office, that kept him from encounter.
 It was relinquishing control.
 Reaching the lost is not managing them as a demographic or placing them inside an evangelistic strategy.
 The neighbor is not a target audience to be messaged, a segment to be managed, or an object to be moved through a ministry funnel.
 The neighbor is a real person, distinct, to be received and known.

 Dethroning abstract fictions.

 This is why Norvell’s coffee shop encounters mattered.
 Evangelism models and discipleship pathways have their place.
 Organization and strategy are not the enemy.
-Yet Judson’s ministry became more focused after those conversations.
-Focus is the fruit of encounter, not its substitute.
+Yet Judson’s ministry began to respond to the truth of its surrounding reality after those conversations.
+God-addressed truth is the fruit of encounter.
 The church’s energy was no longer directed by what leaders, church consultants, surveys, or the latest missiology book said people needed, but by the voices of neighbors received as gift.

 This is the danger of rendered reality.
 It allows us to care for people without receiving them.
 It allows us to speak about the neighborhood without being addressed by the neighbor.
 It allows us to be fluent in mission while remaining strangers to the people among whom God has placed us.